sphinx-contrib/confluencebuilder/doc/configuration.rst

     no changes are detected on the Confluence instance.
 When a page is published by this extension, a hash of the page will be stored on the Confluence page.
-This hash can be referred to later by hosts using this extension, by query the hash and comparing it against a locally prepared page update.
+This hash can be referred to later by hosts using this extension, by querying the hash and comparing it against a locally prepared page update.
 If hashes match, no attempt will be made to update the specific page.
 If users are experiencing issues with this check, they may force publishing by configuring this option to ``True``.
 By default, this